UmarBalak/venv-manager/README.md

 - **List virtual environments** in specified directories or throughout the entire PC.
 - **Create new virtual environments** in a specified directory or the current directory.
 - **Delete existing virtual environments** safely.
+- **Display information about virtual environments** in simple way.

 ## Installation